richonguzman/LoRa_APRS_Tracker/README.md

 https://github.com/richonguzman/LoRa_APRS_iGate

 ____________________________________________________
-Recent improvements:
-- NOW WE HAVE A MENU (just pushing the central button IO38) !!!
+- NOW WE HAVE A MENU (just pushing the central button IO38)
     - Saving, Reading and Deleting Messages.
     - Asking Weather Report
+    - Listening to other Trackers arround.
 - Processor from 240Mhz to 80MHz to save almost 20% power consumption (from ~ 100mA to almost ~80mA) (Thanks Mane76).
+- All GPS beacons/packet are encoded for less time on RF/LoRa Tx.
-- 4th line of the OLED SCREEN shows New Messages Received.
+- 4th line of the OLED SCREEN shows Number of New Messages Received.
 - 5th line of the OLED SCREEN shows Recent Heard Trackers/Station/iGates Tx.
 ____________________________________________________